Edward Weston: 1906–1923: Becoming a photographer

 At his sister's urging Weston left Chicago in the spring of 1906 and moved near May's home in Tropico, California (now a neighborhood in Glendale).
 He decided to stay there and pursue a career in photography, but he soon realized he needed more professional training.
 A year later he moved to Effingham, Illinois, to enroll in the Illinois College of Photography.
 They taught a nine-month course, but Weston finished all of the class work in six months.
 The school refused to give him a diploma unless he paid for the full nine months; Weston refused and instead moved back to California in the spring of 1908.

 He briefly worked at the photography studio of George Steckel in Los Angeles, as a negative retoucher.
 Within a few months he moved to the more established studio of Louis Mojonier.
 For the next several years he learned the techniques and business of operating a photography studio under Mojonier's direction.

 Within days of his visit to Tropico, Weston was introduced to his sister's best friend, Flora May Chandler.
 She was a graduate of the Normal School, later to become UCLA.
 She assumed the position of a grade-school teacher in Tropico.

 She was seven years older than Weston and a distant relative of Harry Chandler, who at that time was described as the head of "the single most powerful family in Southern California".
 This fact did not go unnoticed by Weston and his biographers.

 On January 30, 1909, Weston and Chandler married in a simple ceremony.
 The first of their four sons, Edward Chandler Weston (1910–1993), known as Chandler, was born on April 26, 1910.

-Named Edward Chandler, after Weston and his wife, he later became an excellent photographer on his own.
-He clearly learned much by being an assistant to his father in the bungalow studio.
-In 1923 he bid farewell to his mother and sibling brothers and sailed off to Mexico with his father and his then-muse, Tina Modotti.
-He gave up any aspirations in pursuing photography as a career after his adventures in Mexico.
-The lifestyle of fame and its fortune affected him greatly.
-His later photographs, as a hobbyist, albeit rare, certainly reflect an innate talent for the form.
+Named Edward Chandler, after Weston and his wife, he later became a photographer as well.

 In 1910 Weston opened his own business, called "The Little Studio", in Tropico.
 His sister later asked him why he opened his studio in Tropico rather than in the nearby metropolis of Los Angeles, and he replied "Sis, I'm going to make my name so famous that it won't matter where I live."